-- Identification of IPRs (and advice on their validity see below) - Protection of IPRs (at national and international level see below) - Management of IPRs (with a special focus on licensing see below) - Enforcement (at national and international level see below)
+- Identification of IPRs (and advice on their validity see below) - Protection of IPRs (at national and international level see below) - Management of IPRs (with a special focus on licensing see below) - Enforcement of IPRs (at national and international level see below)

-More in general it should support SMEs in establishing an IPR strategy aiming at maximizing IP assets with a view to achieving their business objectives and targets.
+More in general it should support SMEs in establishing sound corporate IPR strategies aiming at maximizing IP assets with a view to achieving their business objectives and targets.

 At this stage, it is important to recall that the new SME CD will not be able to provide all types of technical advice and perform all necessary or advisable functions by itself, particularly in the short term.
-It will be important for the CD to work in a networked manner, capitalizing on the collective intelligence and experience of its entire internal staff as well as on those of professionals working in other Government institutions and in the private sector.
-In other words, the new SME CD should have strong capacities to federate around its operations all actors that can contribute to a real success of this new initiative.
+It will be necessary for the CD to work in a networked manner, capitalizing on the collective intelligence and experience of its entire internal staff as well as on those of professionals working in other Government institutions, academia and in the private sector.
+In other words, the new SME CD should have strong capacities to federate around its operations all relevant actors that could contribute to a real success of this new initiative.